Getting Relief From Sciatic Nerve Pain

 Dr. Siegal at Key Clinics can determine the cause and best treatment for your sciatica.

 Symptoms of Sciatic Nerve Pain

-Dr. Siegal identifies where in the lower back the injured or irritated nerve is located.
+Dr. Siegal identifies wherein the lower back the injured or irritated nerve is located.
 For that, he looks for specific signs and symptoms, including:

-- L5 Level – Sciatic nerve pain and numbness related to L5 usually travels from the buttocks to the front of the thigh into the shin and top portion of the foot between the big and second toes.
+- L5 Level – Sciatic nerve pain and numbness related to L5 usually travel from the buttocks to the front of the thigh into the shin and top portion of the foot between the big and second toes.
 Weakness lifting the ankle and the big toe is common.
 In severe cases, patients can develop a “drop foot.”